 Leasing brokers are usually a go-to for dealerships and leasing companies to get rid of old stock, pre-reg cars or cancellations.
 If they have old stock sitting around and need to get it sold to hit their targets, they'll release a stupidly cheap lease to get them on the road for a few years.
 Some of these deals are so good, that by the time they are on the website, they've sold out.
 If you have a relationship with a leasing broker, they can inform you of these deals so that you don't miss out!

 When an order is cancelled, it usually means the next person in line is going to get a good phone call.
 Leasing brokers often have a list of clients who are after a very specific (and usually cheap) deal.
-When a high in demand order is cancelled, it's offered to the clients on the list.
-Not on the list, you'll never know about it.
+When a high demand order is cancelled, it's offered to the clients on the list.
+Not on the list?
+You'll never know about it.